 BS in Chemistry Curriculum

 Initial placement in English and mathematics courses is determined by placement examinations and an evaluation of high school units presented.
-Students who do not place directly into MA 141 should take MA 140.
-MA 152 is strongly recommended.
+Students who do not place directly into MA 141 or MA 151 should take MA 140.
+MA 153 and MA 154 are strongly recommended.

 Students majoring in chemistry must complete the following requirements:

 |General Chemistry I|